Give meeting-goers many options!

 Event crowdsourcing thus avoids the two biggest problems endemic to traditional meetings: not including the sessions that attendees actually want and need, and overwhelming attendees with too many choices crammed into an exhausting schedule.

-I have been using event crowdsourcing for portions of or entire conferences for decades.
-The programs that it constructs are invariably well received and highly rated.
+I have been using event crowdsourcing at conferences for decades.
+The programs that it constructs are invariably well-received and highly rated.
 Participants love being actively involved in choosing what they want to learn and discuss, and they typically uncover great session topics that were not on anyone’s radar before the event.

 So if you want to give meeting-goers many appealing choices, use event crowdsourcing at your meetings.
 More information on my comprehensive event crowdsourcing manual is available here.